 The U.S. Consumer Product Safety Commission has announced the recalls of many dangerous toys, but hazardous items remain available.
 Most recently, the CPSC filed a complaint seeking to force the recall of 2.5 million Buckyballs desktop magnet toys (learn more).
 And earlier a massive recall of more than 10 million products was announced by Fisher Price, including seven million plastic tricycles which caused injuries when toddlers jumped or fell on its protruding “ignition key” and nearly three million baby playground toys with parts that presented choking hazards.
 (Read article)

-If your child has been seriously injured in a toy-related accident, you may want to contact a dangerous toy attorney for a free evaluation of your case.
+If your child has been seriously injured in a toy-related accident, you may want to call a dangerous toy attorney at 800-243-1100 for a free evaluation of your case.

 See Tom Kline's Fox-TV interview on unsafe toys.

 The CPSC in August 2009 published a Top Ten list of recalled children’s toys and products which may still be on store shelves despite the fact that re-selling such products is a violation of federal law.
 An agency study had found that nearly 70 percent of resale stores sold at least one recalled or otherwise hazardous item.

 Among the items on the Top Ten list were Magnetix Magnetic Building Sets, Easy Bake Ovens, Polly Pocket Dolls with Magnets and Hill Sportswear hooded drawstring sweatshirts.

 Among major recalls announced by the CPSC were some 300,000 Cuddly Cousins Plush Insect Toys that the agency said posed a choking danger to small children.
 The toys, made in China, were sold in thousands of Dollar Tree and other so-called dollar stores across the country from March through December 2007.